 Continuing Education Credits

 The Call of the Wild conference offers CE opportunities to permitted wildlife rehabilitators; these hours qualify for obtaining or renewing a wildlife rehabilitation permit.
 Each day of the conference offers at least nine hours of CE, depending on classes selected.
-Certificates of attendance are emailed in the weeks following the conference.
+Certificates of attendance were emailed to attendees on November 30, 2022.

 According to Virginia Administrative Code 18VAC150-20-70, approved continuing education credit is given for courses related to the treatment and care of patients and clinical courses in veterinary medicine or veterinary technology or courses that enhance patient safety, such as medical recordkeeping or compliance with requirements of the Occupational Health and Safety Administration (OSHA).
 In addition, the Call of the Wild conference is sponsored by a state government agency.
 While the board of veterinary medicine in Virginia does not “approve” continuing education courses or programs, if the course meets the requirements of the regulations, then the Board will accept the continuing education.